code-not-found/code-not-found.github.io/_posts/sping-ws/2017-12-08-spring-ws-timeout-example.md

 Tools used:
 * Spring-WS 2.4
+* HttpClient 4.5
 * Spring Boot 1.5
 * Maven 3.5

-The setup of the example is based on a previous [Spring WS tutorial]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.
+The setup of the example is based on a previous [Spring WS tutorial]({{ site.url }}/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.

-There are basically two different ways to setup a client timeout using Spring-WS.
-The most straightforward one is to configure the `HttpComponentsMessageSender` implementation that uses the Apache `HttpClient`.
-Alternatively, you can use the `HttpUrlConnectionMessageSender` implementation that uses standard J2SE facilities.
+There are two implementations of the `WebServiceMessageSender` interface for sending messages via HTTP.
+The default implementation is the `HttpUrlConnectionMessageSender`, which uses the facilities provided by Java itself.
+The alternative is the `HttpComponentsMessageSender`, which uses the [Apache HttpComponents HttpClient](https://hc.apache.org/httpcomponents-client-ga){:target="_blank"}.

- As the `HttpComponentsMessageSender` contains more advanced and easy-to-use functionality we will detail this setup in the below example.
-On GitHub we have also added [a timeout example that uses the HttpUrlConnectionMessageSender implementation](https://github.com/code-not-found/spring-ws/tree/master/spring-ws-timeout){:target="_blank"} for completeness.
+We will use the `HttpComponentsMessageSender` implementation in below example as it contains more advanced and easy-to-use functionality.
+On GitHub, however, we have also added a [a timeout example that uses the HttpUrlConnectionMessageSender implementation](https://github.com/code-not-found/spring-ws/tree/master/spring-ws-timeout){:target="_blank"} in case a dependency on the `HttpClient` is not desired.

 As the `HttpComponentsMessageSender` has a dependency on the Apache `HttpClient`, we need to add the dependency to the Maven POM file.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>